Committee

 Anna Thomson worked from 2003 until 2020 as a clinical Allergy Nurse for a specialist paediatric immunologist.
 Anna has been an associate member of ASCIA for over 15 years and has presented anaphylaxis training programs to staff, students, health professionals and the community.

 Anna is currently the Health Centre Nurse Manager at a leading independent boys’ boarding school.
 She is driven by her belief that every student deserves access to a school nurse.
-She is the past president, and current vice-president, of the South Australian School Nurses Association and has participated in several collaborations with the SA Department of Education and SA Health in her endeavour to raise awareness of the benefits of placing nurses in ALL South Australian schools.
+She is a past president, and vice-president, of the South Australian School Nurses Association and has participated in several collaborations with the SA Department of Education and SA Health in her endeavour to raise awareness of the benefits of placing nurses in ALL South Australian schools.

 FUN FACT: Anna currently has over 100 student back up adrenaline autoinjectors in her emergency cupboard!